markwalkom/kibana-dashboards/README.md

 THIS REPO IS NO LONGER MAINTAINED

-As Kibana 3 is no longer developed by Elastic, this repo is no longer maintained and is deprecated.
+As Kibana 3 is no longer maintained by Elastic, this repo is also no longer maintained and as such should be considered deprecated.

 =================